 The Little School San Francisco Review

-The Little School has nice facilities on two levels.
-It was built from the ground up as a preschool.
-Therefore, they were very thoughtful in terms of the layout, soundproofing, safety, offices, and more.
+The Little School has fabulous facilities on two levels.
+It was built from the ground up as a preschool, which is rare.
+Therefore, they were very thoughtful in terms of the layout, flexibility of the spaces, soundproofing, safety, offices, and more.

-They have various classrooms for the various grades on two floors.
+They have various classrooms for the different grades on two floors.
 I would say The Little School Campus and Pacific Primary’s campuses are the two best in San Francisco.

 Diversity: 2.5/5 Stars

 The Little School emphasizes diversity and inclusion.
-Since I first visited the school in 2017, the student and family population has become a little more diverse.
-However, it still has a long way to go to reflect San Francisco’s diversity
+And since I first visited the school in 2017, the student and family population has become more diverse.
+However, it still has a long way to go to reflect San Francisco’s actual diversity.

-The Little School networks has a very wealthy alumni base.
-And given rich people tend to hang out with other rich people, it’s natural to have a very wealthy caliber of families flow into each class.
+The Little School network has a very wealthy alumni base.
+And given rich people tend to hang out with other rich people, it's natural to have a very wealthy caliber of families flow into each class.
 Further, given siblings are almost always guaranteed to be admitted, the homogeneity of the student body continues.
 There are very few spots open to new families each year.

 During my visit to one of the open houses where over 40 parents attended, there were zero Black and zero Hispanic parents.
-About 90% of the parents were white, and the rest were Asian.
+About 75% of the parents were white, 10% Asian, and the rest were mixed.

-The Asian population in San Francisco is around 36%, yet the representation of Asians at The Little School is less than 10%.
+The Asian population in San Francisco is around 36%, yet the representation of Asians at The Little School is around 10%.
 Further, San Francisco is a majority minority city.
-Unfortunately, The Little School does not reflect the demographic makeup of San Francisco.
+Unfortunately, The Little School does not yet reflect the demographic makeup of San Francisco.

 Opportunity To Get In: 1/5 Stars

-It is almost impossible if you are not connected, don’t come from a similar background, or are not a legacy.
+It is almost impossible to gain admission if you are not connected, don’t come from a similar background, or are not a legacy.
 As a result, The Little School will continue to mostly accept wealthy families who live in the neighborhood.

 Unfortunately, there were over 80 applicants for this one spot, putting the acceptance rate at a mere 1.25%.
 If you are wondering how people from different ethnic and social economic backgrounds get shut out, this is where it begins.

-Also, I met several parents who gave tours who said they went to The Little School.
+Also, I met several parents who gave tours who said they attended The Little School as children.
 This continuity is great.
 However, it also shows that those with the most opportunity continue to get the most opportunity for their children.
 This is called legacy admissions, which predominantly helps wealthy white people.

 If you apply, you are likely throwing your $100 application fee away.
-The acceptance rate is less than 5%.
-Unfortunately, The Little School will not reimburse you for the fee if you do not get in.
-This is pretty standard for preschools, but application fees are sadly another way to keep lower-income families out.
+The average acceptance rate is easily less than 5%.
+Unfortunately, The Little School also does not reimburse the application fee if you do not get in.
+This is pretty standard for preschools, but application fees are sadly another way lower-income families are left out.